-The simulation results are shown in figure 6, 7 and 8.
-The VN request acceptance ratio is shown in figure 6.
-The link utilization and revenue are shown in figure 7 and figure 8, respectively.
+The simulation results are shown in figure 5, 6 and 7.
+The VN request acceptance ratio is shown in figure 5.
+The link utilization and revenue are shown in figure 6 and figure 7, respectively.
 We got the following observations:

-- r-cilpm is the best, followed by lu-ciplm, and then shen over all the three metrics. - The difference between lu-ciplm and shen is always significant.
+- ideal is the best, followed by ciplm+, and our basic method ciplm outperforms clearly shen over all the three metrics. - \bullet The difference between ciplm and shen is always significant. - The difference between ciplm+ and ciplm is not always significant, this is true in particular for the case of link utilisation (figure 6).